 We are based right in the heart of campus, next to the library, Arts Centre and near to the main lecture theatres.
-Our student common room provides free tea and coffee, and acts as a hub for course-mates to gather between lectures.
+Our student common room provides free tea and coffee, and acts as a hub for fellow students to gather between lectures.
 This also provides you with a study space when exam time looms.
 Of course, all areas are fully Wi-Fi enabled too.

 The Philosophy and Philosophy and Literature Societies

-The Philosophy society and the Philosophy and Literature society are particularly active, social and supportive societies which are open to students with a passion for philosophy.
+The Philosophy Society and the Philosophy and Literature Society are particularly active, social and supportive societies which are open to students with a passion for philosophy.
 The two societies are closely linked and both offer support to students, as well as the usual socials and speakers.
 Support includes regular help sessions throughout the year, advice and guidance sheets, as well as weekly logic sessions in the second term.

-The Philosophy society hosts a regular ‘Phil ‘n’ Tea’ event.
+The Philosophy Society hosts a regular ‘Phil ‘n’ Tea’ event.
 This involves catching up on a Friday afternoon with fellow society members to talk philosophy (or anything else) over tea and biscuits.
-There is also the trip to the Dirty Duck following the weekly mini-speaker events, guest speakers and the end of year ball.
+There is also the trip to the Dirty Duck following weekly mini-speaker events, guest speakers and the end of year ball.
 Find out more: warwicksu.com/societies/philosophy

 Whether you’re an undergraduate, postgraduate or member of staff, you’ll be encouraged to attend our departmental seminars and other research activities which take place throughout the year.
 We host a range of fantastic philosophical speakers from across the UK at these seminars and events.